seangtkelley/icken-and-chegg/README.md

     - **--confidence** confidence threshold for predictions
     - **--rotate** whether or not to rotate image
 - `train_tbpp`
+    - _notes_

+    Reading annotations directly from the .npy files is currently not working.
+The code seg faults while creating the crops for the input in the function `tbpp_raw_generate_data` located at line 72 of `lib/tbpp_custom_utils.py`.
+This could be fixed by either better controlling memory allocation for the arrays or modifying [DataGenerator.py](https://github.com/seangtkelley/cascaded-faster-rcnn/blob/master/word-faster-rcnn/DataGeneration/DataGenerator.py) to output arbitrary quadrilaterals instead of ones that are horizontally aligned.
     - _args_
     - **--use_gen_annots** use generated annotations
     - **--vgg** use vgg backend (default: densenet)